Camou-flage-cacti/Enola/tool/progress.md

         * Result: instrumented push pop instructions, but `push {pc}` is a invalid instructino.
 It shows unknown at diassembly and in runtime it shows `push {}`
     - [x] Option 3: execute pacg inslide trampoline library
     - [x] Option 4: use `mov <gp>, pc` instruction with `sub <gp>, #4`: **works**
+        * implemented find free register to use for moving pc
 - [] verify the instrumentation offline first, 1. generate the assembly and compare 2.
 Debug line by line at runtime.
 - [] Need to check library compilation tools to stop using the `r12` registers?